ReillyBova/Global-Illumination/README.md

 | 5° | ![Fig 2c.i](/gallery/figures/fig_2c-i.png?raw=true) | ![Fig 2c.ii](/gallery/figures/fig_2c-ii.png?raw=true) | ![Fig 2c.iii](/gallery/figures/fig_2c-iii.png?raw=true) | ![Fig 2c.iv](/gallery/figures/fig_2c-iv.png?raw=true) |

 ### 2D Lights
 The only physically-plausible light in the R3Graphics codebase is a circular area light.
 Because all example scenes in Jensen's Photon Mapping paper use a rectangular area light, the we added an R3RectLight class.
-Additionally, the original R3AreaLight class required modifications to its reflectance function implementation in order to more accurately reflect how light is emitted through diffuse surfaces as well as to prevent sampling the reflectance on a surface due to a potentially occluded ray from the light.
+Additionally, the original R3AreaLight class required modifications to its reflectance function implementation in order to more accurately reflect how light is emitted through diffuse surfaces.

 #### R3RectLight
 The syntax of the a rectanglar light object is as follows: